Thinking about adding a fountain to your garden or yard and wondering what kind of preparation is needed to have one installed?

-After we set the curb surround with epoxy we seal the joints with the same DECK-O-SEAL sealant.
+After we set the curb surround with epoxy we seal the joints with a similar DECK-O-SEAL caulk.

 We typically include 3 penetrations in the fountain slab to accommodate waterlines from the home.
 For sprinkler system to run an autofill system, a standard high voltage wire to power the fountain pump, and an additional low voltage wire to power fountain lights.
 Even if you dont desire to add an autofill system or lighting initially.
 We highly recommend that you have the penetrations included when the slab is poured.
 It will be much less expensive to have them included at this stage rather than coring out the concrete and adding them at a later date!
 Here you can see the fountain with the pump and lighting features installed.